VET313 Aquatic Animal Medicine and Fish Health

 After completing the course the student should:

-- Have knowledge of the farming industry's structure, the production cycle, smoltification, and the occurrence of the most important diseases of farmed fish in relation to the production cycle
+- Have knowledge of the farming industry's structure, the production cycle, and principles of smoltification

-- Have basic knowledge of the life cycle of Atlantic salmon, rainbow trout and other relevant species in Norwegian fish farming.
+- Have basic knowledge of the life cycle of Atlantic salmon, rainbow trout and other relevant species in Norwegian aquaculture.

-- Have knowledge of infectious and production-related diseases in the different phases of the production cycle, with emphasis on issues related to the introduction of agents (pathogens), host factors and environmental conditions.
+- Have knowledge of and be able differentiate between main infectious and production-related diseases in the different phases of the production cycle, with emphasis on issues related to the introduction and spread of pathogens, important host factors and environmental conditions.

 - Understand the basic requirements for good water quality under farming operations, particularly in the freshwater phase

-- Be able to diagnose various diseases in farmed and wild fish based on histological preparations, provide a general description of pathological changes and indicate possible differential diagnoses.
+- Be able to diagnose the main diseases in farmed and wild fish based on histological preparations, provide a general description of pathological changes and indicate possible differential diagnoses.

-- Be able to conduct autopsies and know how organ samples should be collected for submission to a diagnostic laboratory.
+- Be able to conduct autopsies of fish and know the principles of organ sample collection for submission to a diagnostic laboratory.

 - Understand principle of prevention and treatment of major diseases.